hectorferronato/side-projects/README.md

 - [X] Create repository.
 - [ ] Upload most relevant projects from previous years.

+Projects:

+- ##**Browser Extensions**:

+  - **[Google Right-Click Multi-Search] (Google-Right-Click-Multi-Search/)** is a Chrome extension developed to provide a quick access to all "search-types" Google provides (such as Image, News, and Maps) just by highlighting a word and right-clicking on it.

+  ![Screenshot] (Google-Right-Click-Multi-Search/imgs/example-img.png "Right-Click Menu Tool")

 Algorithms with fun and in context:

 - ##**Dynamic Programming**: